New Zealand at Miss World: Former titles

+Miss Grand New Zealand

+From 2013 to 2018, Miss World New Zealand sent one of the pageant finalists to compete at Miss Grand International.
+The Miss Grand New Zealand titleholders were directly awarded on the national stage in 2014, 2015, and 2019, while the remaimnings were appointed.
+The contract between Miss World New Zealand and Miss Grand International was discontinued in late 2019 after the Miss World New Zealand team declined to send a New Zealand candidate to partake in the 2019 international tournament in Venezuela due to security concerns.
+Since then, no New Zealand representatives at the Miss Grand International.

 Miss Earth New Zealand

 From 2003 to 2010, the third title of Miss World New Zealand organized by Miss World New Zealand Ltd., to compete at Miss Earth pageant.
 On occasion, when the winner does not qualify (due to age) for either contest, a contestant is sent.
 Starting 2011, New Zealand's representative to Miss Earth is selected through the Miss New Zealand Festival of Beauty, organized by the New Zealand Asia Pacific Trust which also selects representatives to Miss World and Miss International under the direction of Rose Foulger, who took on the Miss Earth franchise from Mrs Taylor upon her retirement.
 In 2013 Miss Earth New Zealand was held in separate pageant.